ECO512 From Content Creation to Content Curation: An Emerging Critical Role

 Marc Rosenberg and Associates

-Marc Rosenberg, PhD, is a leading management consultant in training, organizational learning, eLearning, knowledge management and performance improvement.
+Marc Rosenberg is a leading authority and author in training, organizational learning, eLearning, knowledge management, and performance improvement.
 He has written two best-selling books, E-Learning: Strategies for Delivering Knowledge in the Digital Age and Beyond E-Learning: Approaches and Technologies to Enhance Organizational Knowledge, Learning and Performance.
-His monthly column, “Marc My Words,” appears in The eLearning Guild’s Learning Solutions Magazine.
-Marc is past president and honorary life member of the International Society for Performance Improvement, has spoken at The White House, debated eLearning’s future at Oxford University, keynoted conferences around the world, authored over 50 articles, and is frequently quoted in major trade publications.
+“Marc My Words,” his collection of over 100 columns from 2010 through 2018, is archived online in The eLearning Guild’s magazine Learning Solutions.
+Marc is past president and honorary life member of the International Society for Performance Improvement, has spoken at the White House, debated eLearning’s future at Oxford University, authored over 50 articles, and is frequently quoted in major trade publications.
 Marc was awarded the Guild Master Award in 2013 for his accomplishments and contributions to the eLearning community.